California-Strawberry-Commission/oas-data-logger/software/data-visualizer/README.md

 # OAS Data Visualizer

-A Next.js app deployed on Vercel for visualizing OAS data.
+A Next.js app deployed on Vercel (using Neon PostgreSQL for the database) for visualizing OAS data.

 ## Environment setup